- Buddha of the Pizza Parlor

 - Paradise

-Paradise Visitor Center, Mount Rainier - Sun Top Fire Lookout
+Paradise Visitor Center, Mount Rainier - Grain goes to China

 - In the blasted zone

-- Waterfall by Louise Lake
+- Louise Lake

-Tiny waterfall, unknown name, across the road from Louise Lake at Mount Rainier. - you can always go (over) downtown
+Tiny waterfall, unknown name, across the road from Louise Lake at Mount Rainier. - Stevens Canyon

 - Beware of Propeller.
 Beware!